cedricwalter/cedricwalter.github.io/_posts/helicopter/2004-10-05-thunder-tiger-raptor.md

 and that's all….so electric isn't that far off.

 The other downside is that most people don't have a lot of knowledge on electric
 helicopter.
-Meaning its harder to find help.
+Meaning it's harder to find help.
 Again though – the net is a VERY
 powerful resource.
 Between web searches, ezonemag.com and myself, I am most
 certain to get you the right electric heli, motor, etc for you and your budget.